 I lost myself, as my troubles melted away.
 I barely noticed I had reached the park that, during the day, was usually teeming with people on their lunch breaks or enjoying a family outing.
 The park was a place of love when the sun was high in the sky.
 At night, it was empty.
 A void that mirrored myself.
 A place where predators lurked and unsavory deals happened.
 It was time to go home.

 I rounded a large tree, to reverse my trip, and that is exactly what happened.
 I tripped.
-Normally, I am not a clumsy person, but who would have thought an antique lamp would be laying in the ground in a park?
-I crashed to the ground and twisted my ankle, an involuntary yelp escaped my lips.
+Normally, I am not a clumsy person, but who would have thought an antique lamp would be laying on the ground in a park?
+I crashed to the ground and twisted my ankle, an involuntary yelp escaping my lips.
 My headphones flew off and the screen on my phone shattered.

 That was it.
 The breaking point.
 I could not even go on a run to clear my head without something bad happening.
 I sat up, wincing at the throbbing in my ankle and screamed out into the dark skies.
 I screamed until no more sound came out.
 I sat there, mad at the world.
 Mad at the phone call I received earlier.
 Mad at… life.
 It had been so wonderful for so long.
 This week, not so much.